 hello[at]katebriggs.work

-Web design and programming by Camilo Garcia A. Typeset in Neue Haas Grotesk by Christian Schwartz and Torre Farfan by Estefania González.
+Web design and programming by Camilo Garcia A. Typeset in Alte Haas Grotesk and Torre Farfan by Estefania González.

 *an essay on the creative and critical life-practice of translation, published by Fitzcarraldo Editions in 2017 and a tenth anniversary special edition in 2024.
 Recipient of a Windham Campbell prize for non-fiction in 2021.

-*an exercise in reading and rewriting Elizabeth Howard’s The Long View, including a short essay on writing backwards, published by Ma Bibliothèque in 2018
+*an exercise in reading and rewriting Elizabeth Howard’s The Long View, including a short essay on writing backwards.

-*the first novel by the founder of ‘The Gang of the Poetic Novel’, written with heat and colour in Bessette’s distinctive lineated prose, Lili is Crying describes the shapes of lives, loves and a troubling mother-daughter relationship in a time of war.
-Hélène Bessette called it: “a strange, lively, anxious mix – no, not depressing, far too clear and virile to be depressing.”
+*the first novel by the founder of 'The Gang of the Poetic Novel’.
+Hélène Bessette called it: 'a strange, lively, anxious mix – no, not depressing, far too clear and virile to be depressing.'

 *‘My problem: how to pass … from a short, fragmented from (“notes”) to a long, continuous form (typically called “the novel”).’

-*a book of collective thinking, workshop materials, exchanges, pedagogical rituals and new writing documenting a year-long inquiry into practices of conversation while in residence at Glasgow School of Art.
+*a book of collective thinking, workshop materials, exchanges, pedagogical rituals and new writing documenting a year-long inquiry into practices of conversation while in residence at Glasgow School of Art 2022-2023.
+Co-edited with Laura Haynes.
+Published by The Yellow Paper.
 Design by Neil McGuire.

 *an experiment in listening to frequencies beyond human sensorial range, Silent Whale Letters is a long-distance correspondence intimately attuned to the infa-red voice of a blue whale, a document held silent in the sound archive, and other so-called ‘silent’ subjects.

-*a Rotterdam-based pedagogical and publishing project founded in 2016 and co-run with Annabelle Binnerts, Linus Bonduelle & Ash Kilmartin.
-Publishing 4-8 pamphlets of new writing by emerging and established artists and writers per year.
+*a Rotterdam-based pedagogical and publishing project founded in 2016 and co-run with Annabelle Binnerts, Linus Bonduelle, Ash Kilmartin and Petter Dahlström Persson.
+Publishing 4-8 pamphlets of new writing by emerging and established artists / writers per year.

-*teaching narrative and narrative practices as a core tutor on the Masters in Fine Art & Design (Lens-Based) at the Piet Zwart Institute, Rotterdam
+*I am a core tutor on the Masters in Fine Art & Design (Lens-Based) at the Piet Zwart Institute, Rotterdam.
+I have recently guest tutored at Glasgow School of Art, Nederlands Film Academie, Sint Lucas Antwerpen, University of Oxford and with Landing Thoughts.

-*Short Pieces That Move first free ‘Winter School’ took place at Het Wilde Weten in January 2025 with workshops led by Kate Briggs, Linus Bonduelle and Litó Walkey.
+*The first free Short Pieces That Move winter school took place over two days in January 2025 at Het Wilde Weten with workshops led by Kate Briggs, Linus Bonduelle and Litó Walkey.

-*In his lecture notes, Roland Barthes describes his dream of a new form of literary criticism; rather than theme or structure, it would be interested in reconstructing a novel’s most powerfully affecting moments.
+*In his lecture notes, Roland Barthes imagined of a new form of literary criticism; rather than theme or structure, pathetic criticism would reconstruct a novel’s most powerful, affecting moments.
 The novel Barthes had in mind was Alexandre Dumas’s The Count of Monte Cristo (1844-46), translator unknown.
-In 2011, I invited readers of all ages to talk to me about their most intense memories of that book.
+In 2011, I invited readers of all ages to talk to me about their most intense memories of the novel.
 The result was single page publication titled Exercise in Pathetic Criticism published by information as material in 2011.

 You can download the fold-out poster (A3) here

-*a series of ‘paper-size poems’ originally produced for a talk on Georges Perec’s Species of Spaces and Other Pieces, translated by John Sturrock.
-The poems are made from the name of an obsolete European paper size printed on paper cut to said size.
+*a series of paper-size poems originally produced for a talk on Georges Perec’s Species of Spaces and Other Pieces, translated by John Sturrock.
+The poems are made from the name of an obsolete European paper size printed on paper cut to the dimensions of the named size.

 Download an essay on the project first published in Convolution here: